Famous Landmarks in Greece to Visit in All 14 Greek Regions

 Tips to Visit Mount Olympus

-Nestled on Olympus’ northern slope under Mytikas’ peak, Litochoro is the main town for visitors, walkers, mountain bikers, canyoners, climbers, and mountaineers.
+Located on Olympus’ northern slope under Mytikas’ peak, Litochoro is the main town for visitors, walkers, mountain bikers, canyoners, climbers, and mountaineers.

-Litochoro is the home base for the main hiking associations because the most popular climbing route starts here to the Enipeas Gorge.
+Litochoro is the home base for the main hiking associations.
+Because the most popular climbing route starts here to the Enipeas Gorge.

 If you desire a delightful day in nature, then a slow-paced guided excursion is a great choice here.